Our trustees are unpaid board directors, taking collective decisions on policy and strategy and providing oversight of the executive directors.

 Jane is a member of the Remuneration Committee.
 She has also been human resources director and a deputy chief executive of Oxfam for the past 11 years.

 Prior to this, she worked in Departments of Transport and Environment in both policy and human resources roles.

 In the 1990s, she was resources director of the Charity Commission and human resources director of the Department of Environment, Transport and the Regions.
 She brings particular expertise in organisational development and change management; volunteering, fundraising and charity governance.

 John is a member of the Audit and Risk Committee, and the Investments Committee.

 John qualified as a chartered accountant before moving into corporate finance and corporate law.
 He is a former finance director or chair of several property companies (including joint ventures), has been a trustee of other charities (including dealing with investments).
 Since 1961, he has been a member of the Inland Waterways Association (of which he was general secretary 1970-73).
 John is the former chair of the Commercial Boat Operators Association.
 He owns an historic narrowboat tug in which he has travelled over many parts of the waterways network.

-Frances is a member of the Audit and Risk Committee.
+Frances is chair of the Audit and Risk Committee.